mfem/mfem/CONTRIBUTING.md

 - [ ] List the new example in doc/CodeDocumentation.dox
 - [ ] Companion pull request for documentation in mfem/web repo
    - [ ] Update or add example-specific documentation, see e.g. the src/examples.md.
-   - [ ] Add the description, labels and screenshots in src/examples.md and and src/img.
+   - [ ] Add the description, labels and screenshots in src/examples.md and src/img.
    - [ ] In examples.md, list the example under the appropriate categories, add new categories if necessary.
 - [ ] New miniapps:
    - [ ] All sample runs at the top of the miniapp work